Skip to content

 However, choices in regard to the transmission route and the technology employed should be those which minimise damage to the countryside and landscape.

-We work with local people and campaign groups to argue that renewable targets should not always override concerns about the damage solar farms can do to the landscape.
+CPRE Norfolk opposes the development of solar farms in the countryside and we work with local people and campaign groups to argue that renewable targets should not override concerns about the damage solar farms can do to the landscape.

 Whilst we generally support offshore wind farms, careful thought and consultation needs to be undertaken regarding any onshore infrastructure associated with such developments.

-The rapid increase of wind farms, particularly offshore, requires the transfer of energy into the National Grid (NG).
+The rapid increase of wind farms, particularly offshore, requires the transfer of energy into the National Grid.
 This is achieved through the use of pylons or underground power lines and the development of sub-stations.

 Norwich to Tilbury (formerly known as East Anglia GREEN) is a proposed new electricity transmission route planned by the National Grid, to run from Norwich Main to Tilbury in Essex.
 The suggestion is for it to consist of new overhead power lines running between pylons, with underground cabling where it crosses the Dedham Vale AONB.

-CPRE Norfolk believes that underground cabling should be used for any new National Grid transmission lines.
+CPRE Norfolk believes that underground cabling or offshore grid connections should be used for any new National Grid transmission lines.
 This would help to ensure less harmful long-term impacts for residents, the environment, settings of heritage assets, tranquillity, and the countryside.

 Read our statement on Norwich to Tilbury